1ncendium/1ncendium.github.io/index.md

 # Portfolio

 ## Whoami
 I go by Incendium.
 But you may call me Remco.
-The #1 thing that interests me is information technology.
+The #1 thing that interests me, is information technology.
 Below are some of my projects.
 Also, you should take a look at my TryHackMe & HackTheBox account.

 ## HackTheBox